 - New Zealand is subject to earthquakes and volcanic activity.
 See

 Entry and exit

-Australian citizens travelling on an Australian passport, or Australian residents who hold a current Australian resident return visa, do not need a visa or permit to visit New Zealand.
-However, Australians with criminal convictions or who have been deported from any country are advised to contact the nearest
+If you are travelling on your Australian passport, or you hold a current Australian resident return visa, you don't need a visa or permit to visit New Zealand unless:

 New Zealand has strict quarantine regulations and instant fines are issued for failing to declare items for quarantine on arrival.

 Australian passport holders and permanent residents must have a valid passport on entry and exit of New Zealand.

 NZ Immigration (Is my passport acceptable for travel to New Zealand)